 Sponsor-backed IPO companies typically avail themselves of at least some "controlled company" exemptions available under applicable listing requirements.
-In 88% of the surveyed IPOs, the company disclosed in its prospectus that it would be treated as a "controlled company" under applicable listing requirements.
+In 77% of the surveyed IPOs, the company disclosed in its prospectus that it would be treated as a "controlled company" under applicable listing requirements.
 A controlled company is a company in which more than 50% of the voting power for election of directors is held by an individual, a group or another company.
-Controlled companies are exempt from the listing requirements to have a majority of independent directors and from having fully independent compensation and nominating committees (but not from having a fully independent audit committee).
+Controlled companies are exempt from the listing requirements to have a majority of independent directors and from having fully independent compensation and nominating committees (but must have a fully independent audit committee).

-In all of the surveyed deals (compared to 88% in our prior survey), Sponsors used a classified board structure for the newly-public company in connection with its IPO.
+In all of the surveyed deals, Sponsors used a classified board structure for the newly-public company in connection with its IPO.
 In a classified board, directors are separated into a number of classes (typically three) that each serve "staggered," multi-year terms (typically three years), rather than a single class of directors where each director is elected on an annual basis.

-- A classified board serves a number of functions: it helps ensure that the Sponsor is represented on the board for at least three years following an IPO since the last class will not be subject to election until the third year (assuming a three-year term); it allows the Sponsor to retain some board representation following one or more offerings; and it could protect remaining directors after the Sponsor sells down. - Newly public companies adopting a classified board structure (especially if together with other defensive measures such as supermajority shareholder approval requirements) should understand that these practices are criticized by leading proxy advisory firms (ISS and Glass Lewis) due to concerns that such a structure limits the accountability of directors to shareholders.
+- A classified board serves a number of functions: it helps ensure that the Sponsor is represented on the board for at least three years following an IPO since the last class will not be subject to election until the third year (assuming a three-year term) and it allows the Sponsor to retain some board representation following one or more offerings. - Newly public companies adopting a classified board structure (especially if together with other defensive measures such as supermajority shareholder approval requirements) should understand that these practices are criticized by leading proxy advisory firms (ISS and Glass Lewis) due to concerns that such a structure limits the accountability of directors to shareholders.
 Directors should understand the risk of receiving a recommendation against their election at the annual meeting as a result of adopting these practices.
 Once the Sponsor fully or substantially exits, the portfolio company will come under pressure to eliminate the classified board and other provisions viewed as adverse to shareholders.